trxdave/kleandetailing/README.md

 I use google font website (https://fonts.google.com/)

-Poppins are used for all sites but the logo are different text used by photoshop text and designed.
+Poppins are used for all sites but the logo are different text used by Photoshop text and designed by me in 2022.

 ### Wireframes